Skip to main content.

 - Use an appropriate office chair for prolonged laptop use (>1

-- Use a separate keyboard and mouse for prolonged laptop use (>1
+- Use a separate keyboard and mouse for prolonged computer use (>1

 hour).
 Position the keyboard and mouse to allow the shoulders to